SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 Step 6.
 Create a project

 Every app and model has to be located within a project.
-Projects that you have created/been granted access to can be found under My projects page.
+Projects that you have created/been granted access to can be found under the My projects page.

 You need to be logged in to create a project.
 To create a project, click on the corresponding button on that page.
-Choose Default project template.
+Choose the Default project template.
 The name and description of the project are visible only to you and those who you grant access to the project.
 Once the project is created, you will be taken to the project dashboard where you can create different types of apps.

 Step 7.
 Create an app